Appearance

 - URL/Target: The endpoint or service to monitor

-- Check Type: HTTP(S), PING, TCP Port, Heartbeat, or Keyword
+- Check Type: HTTP(S), PING, TCP Port, Heartbeat, Keyword, or Browser (UI)

 - Check Interval: How often to run checks (in minutes)